DarkPoulet/eggnoggplusplus/README.md

 2. Create a map in the folder "maps", copying the syntax from the other examples
 3. Change the file `main.py` to use your new map
 4. Run `main.py` with python3. (`python3 main.py` on linux)
 5. Done.
 The eggnogg binary in folder "my_eggnogg_linux" or "my_eggnogg_windows" has the new map instead of "BUBBLE BATTLEFIELD".
 (Go to the directory "my_eggnogg-\*", then run `eggnoggplus`).
+If you run into error "segmentation fault", it it probably because your map didn't respect the format decribed below.

 ## Limitations ##
 - You can only replace one map at a time, and only "BUBBLE BATTLEFIELD".
-- You have to make a 6-panel map (of size 12*33, as in examples)
+- You have to make a 6-panel map (of size 12\*33, as in examples).
+You only design the left part of the map, and the right part will be symmetric.
 - You must strictly respect the format in the .map files.
-No whitespace, no extra character, nothing.
+No extra whitespace, no extra character, nothing.

 Most of these limitations are because I did not find the meta-data part in the binary, but it should be somewhere.

 ## The map format ##
 The .map format describes maps in a textual manner.
 You can edit them with any text editor.
 A map is a list of (6) panels.
-Each panel is constituted of 12*33 blocks, each block is represented by the following characters.
+Each panel is constituted of 12\*33 blocks, each block is represented by the following characters.
 ### Block codes ###
 - Empty:   (space)
 - Ground: @